 Function Queries the pass/fail results of the gated power measurement.
 If any measurement data points fail to meet the requirements of the mask shown on the test set's display, the measurement will fail.
-Query Range: 0 to 1 (0 = passed, 1 = failed), 9.91 E+37
+Query Range: 0 (pass), 1 (fail), 9.91 E+37